MarkCBell/realalg/README.rst

     :alt: Github build status

 RealAlg provides real algebraic numbers (embedded into R).
-This is achieved through a variety of interfaces.
-For most performance ensure that `cypari`_ or `cypari2`_ is installed, or run it within `Sage`_.
+It does this by wrapping the `cypari2`_ library via `passagemath-pari`.

-It officially supports Python 3.8 -- 3.12.
+It officially supports Python 3.9 -- 3.13.
 It also runs on `PyPy`_ and `Sage`_.

 External Links